Second-Last/generational-reference-forge/README.md

 4. Freeing a reference (marking its allocation as unused and incrementing generation)

+The last operation, `free`, was not covered in the GR article but remains an essential operation to model in order to test memory corruption bugs (that almost always involve `free`-ing references at the wrong time).
+This lack of specification caused me to ignore a key property (that reference to be freed must be safe to be dereferenced in the first place) and was the most time-consuming bug in this project.

-I've written assertions to verify that GR prevents double-free and use-after-free issues.
+Assertions were written to verify that GR prevents double-free and use-after-free issues.
 As we've done multiple times in-class, this model uses linear (`is linear`) traces to represent program execution over time.
 Theoretically the proofs should